 A VPN helps mask your IP address, so you can essentially enjoy some private web browsing.
 You’ll be able to use the internet without your ISP knowing what sites you’re visiting nor them preventing you from accessing sites or controlling your broadband speeds.

 You can surf the web in private, using the same fast broadband speeds you’re used to.
-As well as privacy against your ISP, a VPN also protects you from countless online hackers.
+As well as privacy against your ISP, a secure VPN also protects you from countless online hackers.
 You’ll be logged into the internet via a server somewhere completely different.
 You’ll be using the military-grade encryption technology the VPN offers, and you’ll enjoy being online safe in the knowledge that your personal information is secure.

 But wait, there’s more.
 A VPN can also help you access geo-restricted content.
 Want to see the whole of Netflix’s library, not just the content only accessible to you?
 Select a server from the UK, and you’ll be able to see all the British films and shows that you’re told about but don’t have the chance to see.